New Jersey Child Custody Attorneys

 Child Custody And Divorce

 Your love for your children does not end when your relationship with their other parent ends.
 Even though you and your partner may not share any other aspects in your life, your children and dependents still need a stable environment.
 They need a place to live and a loving and safe setting to grow.
 All major decisions regarding healthcare and education must be made for them.
 A child custody agreement will set the residential custody as well as the parenting time schedules.
-Let Ms. Foley, who specializes in child custody and divorce, help you negotiate an agreement that places the welfare of your children first.
+Let attorneys, who specializes in child custody and divorce, help you negotiate an agreement that places the welfare of your children first.
 Call us today.

 Child Custody Agreements